Exclusive Investigative Reporting Program to Be Offered Online to 25 Journalists; Deadline September 18

 CONTACT Justin Silverman | 774.244.2365 | firstname.lastname@example.org

-The New England First Amendment Coalition will be hosting its 10th annual New England First Amendment Institute as a multi-day online program this fall.
+The New England First Amendment Coalition will host its 11th annual New England First Amendment Institute as a multi-day online program this fall.

 Application materials can be obtained here.

 NEFAC provides the tuition-free investigative journalism institute each year for 25 working journalists within the region.
 It includes workshops and presentations featuring some of the country’s most elite investigative reporters, editors and media attorneys.
 More than 250 journalists from about 100 local news organizations have benefited from the New England First Amendment Institute since it began in 2011.